AFM History

 Here We Are At Another Century

 The lights are still on after Y2K.
 Music has gone mp3.
 Connections to the web are always on.
 Apple presents the iPod.
 In 2006, AFM launchs their exploration into cyberspace with this website.
-Gas prices are back up - way up.
-Crude oil reaches $60 per barrel.
-Music flows from the casinos, concert halls, auditoriums, backrooms, and front porches all around the Ark-La-Tex.
+Music flows from the casinos, concert halls, auditoriums, backrooms, and front porches all around the Ark-La-Tex and AFM Local 116 is 109 years old.

 |